 Binocular vision dysfunctions are a group of visual conditions that affect our lives, some of them are symptomatic and some of them are not.
-They are conditions in which the two eyes are unable to align properly.
+They are conditions in which the two eyes are unable to align properly, which sometimes can lead to double vision or blurry vision.
 People suffering from these conditions have a small amount of axial misalignment, which are mostly not found on a routine eye exam.

 Our eyes are controlled by 6 different muscles and these are innervated by three different cranial nerves.
 These muscles coordinate the movement of each eye separately.
 They need to work in harmony to be able to achieve a perfect binocular vision and to avoid double vision.
 The brain and twelve extra-ocular muscles must work together so that each eye points directly at the observed object.
 When the eyes cannot perform this eye teaming task accurately, this is therefore referred to as binocular vision dysfunction (BVD).

 This condition causes the image not being projected directly in the center of the retina (macula), so the eyes unconsciously use their muscle strength to correct the misalignment.
-The image is finally projected in the center, but due to the overusing of muscles, a lot of symptoms are reported.
+The image is finally projected in the center, but due to the overusing of muscles, a lot of symptoms are reported – not just double vision of blurriness of vision.

 Most common and typical vision symptoms are: